Greece Moments Greece Moments

 Walking tour of Andros Town

-Be sure to take a morning to wander through the marble-paved streets of the former shipping town.
-You can start your city tour at the Open Andros Theater, where you can park your vehicle in the free parking lots.
+Be sure to set aside a morning to wander through the marble-paved streets of this former shipping town.
+You can start your walking tour at the Open Andros Theater, where you can park your vehicle in the free parking lots.

 From here you can reach the traffic-calmed pedestrian zone in a few minutes, which leads to the central square, the Platia Kairis.
-Along the main street you will find numerous shops for daily needs and beautiful boutiques that do not require much tourist knick-knacks.
+Along the main street you will find numerous shops for everyday needs and beautiful boutiques that carry very little tourist knick-knacks.

 andros chora stadt rundgang